-In reviewing and recommending the compensation of our Chief Executive Officer, our Compensation Committee reviews and recommends to our Board the corporate goals and objectives of our business relevant thereto, and evaluates the Chief Executive Officer's performance in light of those corporate goals and objectives and makes a recommendation to the Board of Directors regarding the Chief Executive Officer's compensation based on, in part, such evaluation.
-Our Board of Directors then reviews and approves the corporate objectives that our Chief Executive Officer is responsible for meeting and such corporate objectives form a key reference point for the annual review and assessment of our Chief Executive Officer's performance, which is performed by the independent directors on our Board of Directors.
+In reviewing and recommending the compensation of our Chief Executive Officer, our Compensation Committee reviews and recommends to our Board the corporate goals and objectives of our business relevant thereto, and evaluates the Chief Executive Officer's performance in light of those corporate goals and objectives and makes a recommendation to our Board regarding the Chief Executive Officer's compensation based on, in part, such evaluation.
+Our Board then reviews and approves the corporate objectives that our Chief Executive Officer is responsible for meeting and such corporate objectives form a key reference point for the annual review and assessment of our Chief Executive Officer's performance, which is performed by the independent directors on our Board.